WDI-SEA/interview-questions/css.md

 Advantages: organization, nested elements, mixins, makes your css more DRY as it is less repetitive, is easily integrated into other frameworks like bootstrap.

-Disadvanteges: Need to learn and fully understand the framework, could inherit bugs and mistakes
+Disadvantages: Need to learn and fully understand the framework, could inherit bugs and mistakes

 * Describe what you like and dislike about the CSS preprocessors you have used.